A website for our community

 Place your info here.

-Grimley Evans (Sir John G.-E.) died suddenly on 26th March 2018, aged 81.
-His distinguished medical career included epidemiology in Polynesia, New Zealand & London, followed by geriatrics in Newcastle.
-Appointment as Oxford’s Prof. of Clinical Geratology in 1985 brought him and Corinne to Meadow Lane where they participated fully in local activities.
+Sir John Grimley-Evans, always known as Grimley, died suddenly on 26th March 2018, aged 81.
+His distinguished medical career included epidemiology in Polynesia, New Zealand and London, followed by geriatrics in Newcastle.
+Appointment as Oxford University's Professor of Clinical Geratology in 1985 brought him and Corinne to Meadow Lane where they participated fully in local activities.
 As well as family, Grimley enjoyed fly fishing, gardening and cultural pursuits.
-Long after retirement in 2002, he contributed to medical journals & committees, tended his allotment, participated in local archaeology and helped to run Iffley’s Music and History Societies.
-We offer deepest sympathies to Corinne, their two sons, a daughter & five grandchildren.
+Long after retirement in 2002, he contributed to medical journals & committees, tended his allotment, participated in local archaeology and helped to run Iffley’s Music and Historical Societies.
+Corinne, their two sons, a daughter and five grandchildren survive him.